 Jewel Orchids will generally flower better in the winter months when the ambient temperature is dipped to around 15°C (59°F) during the autumn and winter.

-For rhizomatous cuttings (Easy) in the spring, prune the leading growths that have a slightly hardened base with new foliar growth emerging from the top.
-They should be at least 8cm (3 inches) in length and are found in the outer edge of the plant where the new growth takes place.
+Rhizomatous Stem Cuttings (Easy to Moderate) - During the spring, prune the tips of a few stems that have a slightly hardened base.
+Ideal cuttings should be at least 8cm (3 inches) in length and are found in the outer edge of the plant where the new growth takes place.
 Remove the older third of the leaves and submerge the rhizome loosely over a moist 'Houseplant' labelled soil or live Sphagnum Moss.
 Place the cuttings (& its pot) in a transparent bag with small holes to lock-in a steady level of humidity for the first month of its new life.
 Keep the soil evenly moist and present a bright, indirect location away from the harsh rays.
 After the initial month, remove the bag and follow the care requirements documented at the top of the article.

 Repot every three years in spring using a 'Houseplant' labelled and the next sized pot with adequate drainage.
 Jewel Orchids are best suited for pots that are wide and shallow, as their rhizomes will spread laterally as suppose to downwards.
 The ideal depth of a container should be around 5 inches (from the soil line downwards).

 Keep an eye out for spider mites, thrips, aphids & mealybugs.
 Common diseases with Jewel Orchids are root or rhizome rot, powdery mildew, leaf-spot disease, botrytis petal blight and powdery mildew - click here to learn more about these issues.

 Jewel Orchids aren't considered poisonous when consumed by pets and humans; however, when high quantities are eaten, it may result in vomiting, nausea and a loss of appetite.